vahed/activity-package-technical-test/README.md

     - An action should know the type of action (create, update, delete)
     - Each action should be related to a "performer" model and a "subject" model
         - For simplicity, you can assume that any application using this package would have a `users` table and that the `User` model is the "performer"
+        - You can assume that the performer is the currently authenticated user
         - The "subject" model could be any/all models defined in the application (including the `User`)
     - An action should be able to output a translated string summarising the action, including whoever performed the action and the item that it was performed on
 - A trait called `HasActions` to be added to the models that should have their events recorded into actions